hpxmlwg/hpxml/guide/source/program_administrator/data_validation.rst

 as you can focus your labor on probable errors or problem areas.
 In some cases, you may be able to get to auto-approval on a select number of projects.

-Over time you can add ever more sophisticated systems.
-What is most important to remember is that, if you launch with a very complex validation system, there is a high likelihood that many of the initial project submissions will fail as the market is still adapting to the new program environment.
+[Over time you can add ever more sophisticated systems.
+What is most important to remember is that, if you launch with a very complex validation system, there is a high likelihood that many of the initial project submissions will fail as the market is still adapting to the new program environment.--> THIS SHOULD PROBABLY BE HIGHLIGHTED OR INLCUDED IN A CALL-OUT BOX.
+MAYBE IT WOULD ALSO GO INTO A CHEAT-SHEET COMPANION TO THE GUIDE THAT DESCRIBES QUICKLY WHAT MAJOR THINGS A PROGRAM SHOLD LOOK AT/FOR WHEN CONSIDERING HPXML.
 If you take a phased approach, you can ease this tension and coordinate with the market to facilitate high-quality data transactions while reducing admin costs.